Jeyhun Hajibeyli: Exile

-In 1919 Jeyhun Hajibeyli went to France as a member of the delegation led by Alimardan Topchubashev to take part in the Versailles Peace Conference.
-Due to the political events that took place in Baku and throughout Azerbaijan in 1920, he was not able to return to Baku and had to live out his life in France never to return.
-Jeyhun bey brought his Motherland that he always longed for and carried in his dreams, with him to France.
+Jeyhun brought his Motherland that he always longed for and carried in his dreams, with him to France.
 He lived two lives in Paris.
 One was the real Paris life, the other one was the life related to his Motherland which he created in his dreams and longings and memories.
 Dreaming was the only way he could “communicate with his dear ones” because all mail was cut off.